troyerta/cmod-manual/src/ch01-02-demo-setup.md

 ### Download The Demo Project

-To start, download the dumb sample project and save it to your favorite sandbox directory, and call it "dumb_sample_project".
-This project is just for show - not a recommended way to start a project.
+To start, download the dumb sample project and save it to your favorite sandbox directory.
+You can call it "dumb_sample_project" or something similar.
+We'll use this directory for demonstration purposes only, so feel free modify like it any way you like.

-Now note the project's contents:
+Now note the Demo Project's contents:
 ```text
 dumb_sample_project/
 |